 One of the simplest yet most integral parts of meeting your ERISA fiduciary duties is “sticking to the plan.”
 Section 402(a)(1) of ERISA requires that every employee benefit plan it covers be established and maintained pursuant to a written instrument.

-Congratulations to our employee benefits practice for being recognized as Law Firm of the Year in the Employee Benefits (ERISA Law) category by the US News & World Report – Best Lawyers Best Law Firms.
-The Law Firm of the Year distinction is awarded to only one law firm in each practice area nationwide.
-The rankings are determined by evaluating client, lawyer, and peer review.
+Blog Congratulations to our employee benefits practice for being recognized as Law Firm of the Year in the Employee Benefits (ERISA Law) category by the US News & World Report – Best Lawyers Best Law Firms.

 The end of summer doesn’t always mean the end of employment for seasonal employees.
 Employers often rely on the pool of talent they have developed through seasonal hiring when it comes time to fill new or newly vacated ongoing positions.
 Here are several things to keep in mind when hiring or rehiring a seasonal employee into a year-round, benefits-eligible role.